Find Community

 Assisted Living Communities in Michigan

-Michigan offers outstanding assisted living options featuring convenient amenities and services, quality supportive care, an engaging lifestyle and homelike, nurturing environments, all at an average cost of approximately $5,050 per month, compared to the national average of $5,350 per month 1.
+Michigan offers outstanding assisted living options featuring convenient amenities and services, quality supportive care, an engaging lifestyle and homelike, nurturing environments, all at an average cost of approximately $6,0081 per month.

 Cost of Assisted Living in Michigan

-The cost of assisted living typically depends on services offered, as well as apartment size , city, location, real estate value and care services offered by the community.
-In Michigan, the average cost of assisted living is $5,050 per month, encompassing services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life 1.
+The cost of assisted living typically depends on services offered, as well as apartment size, city, location and care services offered by the community.
+The average cost of assisted living encompasses services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life.

 Get to Know Michigan